Stefan-ULS/eagles-break/README.md

 ### APIs

-## The app have two APIs.
-In order to have a full app you should get the APIs keys.
+## The app has two APIs.
+To fully utilize the app, you should obtain the API keys.

 API | Description | Auth | Free |